 3. Wildlife research efforts will be promoted that: a) provide wildlife managers with objective scientific analysis for making sound decisions regarding future wildlife population and habitat management; and b) provide insights into the role predators play in maintaining vigorous and healthy ecosystems.

-4. If needed to assess project viability, statewide and project area estimates of predator and corvid populations or densities will be based on an objective analysis.

-5. Statewide and regional projects that allow the Department to engage in wildlife research efforts as needed to identify better techniques for predator control and management.
+4.

-PREDATION MANAGEMENT PLAN
+PREDATION MANAGEMENT PLAN AND REPORT PROCEDURES

-Pursuant to the above Commission policies, the Department, in coordination with and under the guidance of the Wildlife Damage Management Committee (WDMC), shall prepare a Predation Management Plan.
-The Predation Management Plan shall identify and implement (a) programs for the management and control of predatory wildlife for the benefit of other species of wildlife (“Control Program”), (b) wildlife management activities for the protection of non-predatory animals and related wildlife habitat (“Management Activity”), and (c) research relating to predatory wildlife and research to determine successful techniques and effective programs for managing and/or controlling predatory wildlife and related habitats (“Research Program”), all to be conducted for the fiscal period beginning July 1 and ending June 30 of each year (Fiscal Year).
+The Department shall prepare a Predation Management Plan.
+The Predation Management Plan shall identify (a) projects for the management and control of predatory wildlife for the benefit of other species of wildlife and (b) research projects related to predatory wildlife, successful techniques, and effective programs for managing and/or controlling predatory wildlife and related habitats.

-Whenever possible, Control Programs, Management Activities, and Research Programs should be integrated on the landscape to provide the best possible outcome in terms of healthy functioning ecosystems and the furthering of wildlife management science.
+If Habitat or Conservation Education projects are proposed, they should identify wildlife habitat management activities for the protection of non-predatory animals and programs for education of the public concerning the management and control of predatory wildlife and the role predators play in a well-functioning ecosystem.

-The Predation Management Plan shall be developed each Fiscal Year according to the following procedure:
+The Predation Management Plan Fiscal Year procedure:

-The Department shall prepare a Draft Predation Management Plan (Draft Plan) outlining proposed actions needed for the protection, preservation, management, and restoration of wildlife populations and their habitats.
-Descriptions of Control Programs, Management Activities, and Research Programs, collectively referred to as “project(s),” shall include specific project goals, a detailed description of anticipated results, predator and prey wildlife species that may be affected, whether or not the project will span more than one Fiscal Year, and if the project is for a Control Program, a statement of why the Department believes that the predatory wildlife is a limiting factor in the growth and or maintenance of a target prey population.
-A description of the project area should be provided, including a map, an assessment of the habitat conditions, and identification if such habitat is a migratory corridor, summer range, winter range, fawning, calving, nesting or brood-rearing habitat, or a combination of any of the above.
-Regarding all projects proposed to be continued from the prior Fiscal Year, the Draft Plan shall address the Department’s comments from the prior Fiscal Year’s Status Report.
+The Department shall prepare a Draft Predation Management Plan (Draft Plan) outlining proposed actions needed for the protection, preservation, management, and restoration of wildlife populations.
+Descriptions of Control Programs, Management Activities, and Research Programs, collectively referred to as “project(s),” shall include:

+A. Project Number and Title.

+B. Justification (detailed description of the proposed project, including a statement of why the Department believes that the predatory wildlife is a limiting factor in the growth and or maintenance of a target prey population).

+C. Project Purpose (Wildlife Control, Research Project, Habitat Management, or Education).

+D. Project Manager.

+E. Project Type (Implementation, Experimental Management, or Experimentation).

+F. Monitoring Level (Standard, Intermediate, or Rigorous).

+G. Potentially Affected Species.

+H. Duration.

+I. Project Area (Unit(s), County, or Statewide).

+J. Limiting Factor Statement, including why potential non-lethal methods would not be effective.

+K. Response Variable (further actions to be taken depending on project success or type).

+L. Project Goals and measurable objectives, including the criteria to determine when the project will be discontinued due to either success or failure.

+M. Habitat Conditions (whether such habitat is a migratory corridor, summer range, winter range, fawning, calving, nesting or brood-rearing habitat or a combination of any of the above).

+N. Comments From Previous Year’s Predator Report.

+O. Methods and Timing.

+P. Prey Population Estimate (if a specific population objective is desired).

+Q. Anticipated Results.

+R. Staff Comment.

+S. Project Direction (Department Recommendation).

+T. Project Budget ($3 Predator Fee, Pittman Robertson monies, private donations, etc.).

+.U.
+A status update of the previous year’s Plan, by project: cost expenditures, amount left, how many years it has been ongoing, status of project over lifespan

-A Draft Plan shall be submitted to the Commission during its first meeting of the calendar year (typically February).
-In so doing, the Draft Plan will be made available to all “Stakeholders,” including but not limited to contractors (including Wildlife Services), County Advisory Boards to Manage Wildlife (CABMWs), PARC, conservation organizations, and the general public.
-This Draft Plan shall serve as a vehicle to elicit suggestions for changes, adjustments, new ideas, and input from all Stakeholders.
+The Draft Plan shall be submitted to the Commissionprior to the January Commission Meeting.
+The Draft Plan will be made available to all “Stakeholders,” including Wildlife Services, contractors, County Advisory Boards to Manage Wildlife (CABMWs), conservation organizations, and interested publics and shall serve as a vehicle to elicit suggestions for changes, adjustments, new ideas, and input from all Stakeholders.

-The Department shall attend a meeting of the PARC between the Commission's first meeting of the year and the Commission's March meeting to present and discuss the Draft Plan.